 The Career Services Office assists individuals with assessing career interests, planning careers, and developing the skills to successfully pursue career plans.
-Career Services partners with academic advising in the four colleges to link career advising, internship programs, and placement services.
+Career Services partners with academic advising in the four colleges to link career advising, internship programs, professional development, and placement services.
 Individual counseling is supplemented by workshops and career programs.
 Interest tests are administered and interpreted.
-The credentialing service allows students to develop a file of recommendations to be used for graduate school and job applications.
 Employment services include a campus interview program with over 350 employers, a resumé referral system, and a job listing service.
-The Career Library provides extensive information on careers, materials for distribution on various job search topics, and registration materials for graduate school admission tests.
+The website provides extensive information on careers, materials on various job search topics, and registration information for graduate school admission tests.
+Staff counselors and career assistants look forward to working with you.
 The office is located in Corr Hall.